JoshOBrien/exiftoolr/README.md

 # ExifTool functionality from R

-The **exiftoolr** package provides a thin wrapper around a local installation of [ExifTool][ExifTool-home], giving users easy access to ExifTool functionality from within R. The package can be configured to use an already existing ExifTool installation.
-Alternatively, running the function `install_exiftool()` just once following package installation will download and install the most up-to-date version of ExifTool into the **exiftoolr** package directory.
+The **exiftoolr** R package provides a thin wrapper around a local installation of [ExifTool][ExifTool-home], giving its users easy access to ExifTool functionality from within R. **exiftoolr** can be configured to use any ExifTool installation, but many or most users will prefer to simply run `install_exiftool()` once following package installation to download and install the most up-to-date version of ExifTool into the **exiftoolr** package directory. (`install_exiftool()` can also be run subsequently, at any time, to update the installed ExifTool to the most recent version.)

-A simple call to `exif_read()` will then read metadata from one or more image or other files into a `data.frame` with one column per metadata field and one row per file.
-The function `exif_call()` supports more general calls to the underlying ExifTool utility (some examples of which are displayed [here][ExifTool-examples]).
+Once the package is installed and set up, a simple call to `exif_read()` can be used to read metadata from one or more files into a `data.frame` with one column per metadata field and one row per file.
+Another function, `exif_call()`, supports more general calls to the underlying ExifTool utility, examples of which are displayed [here][ExifTool-examples].

 ## What is ExifTool?